sebproell/4C/doc/documentation/src/installation/installation.rst

 Let's assume that you already have cloned the repository and created a build directory as outlined above.
 Open CLion and open the 4C source directory.
 CLion understands CMake preset files, so configuration is easy.
 Consult the CLion documentation for more information on how to set up a project.
+If you want to include a YAML schema for easier writing of input files within the project directory tree, see :ref:`below<clion_yaml_schema>`.

 **Enable debugging with CLion**